syntasso/kratix-docs/docs/main/05-reference/02-resource-requests/01-deleting-a-resource-request.md

 kubectl delete --filename resource-request.yaml
 ```

-After the Resource Request is deleted it takes some time for the GitOps configuration
+All resources created by the Resource Request are applied to the work clusters using GitOps.
+This mean that when Kratix deletes the resources its removing them from the GitOps Repository and
-to sync the deletions across to the worker cluster.
+is delegating the responsibility to delete them on the worker cluster to the GitOps
+controller.
+This results in a small delay
+between the resources being declared as deleted and them being actually deleted.